Scholarship Fund Descriptions and History

 Cheryl was born on September 28, 1947 in Patterson, New Jersey and graduated from Ridgewood, New Jersey.
 She attended Hillsdale College and received a certificate of Ecclesial Lay Ministry from Siena Heights.
 On August 26, 1967, she married Dennis Hrcka in Saddle River, New Jersey.
 She was a member of St. Joseph Catholic Church in Owosso.
 She was a lay minister for the Diocese of Lansing and a mentor at St. Joseph Church, where she was involved with church activities, including singing in the choir and facilitating various youth activities.
 Cheryl retired as the religious education director at St. Joseph Catholic Church.
 Cheryl was a lady of faith and determination, always positive, who had special love for her children and grandchildren.
 She was an avid reader and loved to garden.
 She was very imaginative and creative.
 She loved to do crafts, particularly painting and various other forms of artistic expression.

-The purpose of this fund is to provide scholarships to Shiawassee County high school religious education seniors planning on furthering their education at a college, trade school, or religious education program.
+The purpose of this fund is to provide scholarships to religious education seniors attending a high school in the Shiawassee Regional Education Services District who plan to further their education at a college, trade school, or religious education program.
 Students must be members in good standing of a Shiawassee County Catholic Church and be a good citizen with high moral character.
 Financial need will be considered.

 Jackie began her employment at The Argus Press in August of 1965 as a Corunna High School co-op student as a perforator.
 She became a full-time employee after graduating in 1966 and moved to the editorial department.
 She remained in that position for many years and was responsible for content and production of The Argus Weekly.
 She retired as copy desk chief after 42 years in 2007.
 Later in 2007, Jackie accepted a part-time staff writer position with the Independent Newspaper Group.
 During her journalism career, she earned numerous Associated Press, Michigan Press Association, and Michigan Press Women awards for writing, page layout, and photography.